Khagaria Junction railway station

 Khagaria Junction railway station (station code: KGG) is a railway station in the Sonpur railway division of East Central Railway.
 Khagaria Station is located in Khagaria block in Khagaria district in the Indian state of Bihar.

+As of 2024, Khagaria Junction station is one of six stops along the route of Indian Railways' new Jalpaiguri-Patna Vande Bharat Express train.